dvera/riskreport/index.md

 * * * * *

+<a name="ftn1"></a>
-[[1]](#_ftnref1) Califf, Robert M. "Biomarker definitions and their applications."
+[1] Califf, Robert M. "Biomarker definitions and their applications."
 Experimental biology and medicine 243, no. 3 (2018): 213-221.

+<a name="ftn2"></a>
-[[2]](#_ftnref2)  Kristensen, Michael, Anne Kristine Servais Iversen, Thomas Alexander Gerds, Rebecca Østervig, Jakob Danker Linnet, Charlotte Barfod, Kai Henrik Wiborg Lange et al. "Routine blood tests are associated with short term mortality and can improve emergency department triage: a cohort study of> 12,000 patients."
+[2]  Kristensen, Michael, Anne Kristine Servais Iversen, Thomas Alexander Gerds, Rebecca Østervig, Jakob Danker Linnet, Charlotte Barfod, Kai Henrik Wiborg Lange et al. "Routine blood tests are associated with short term mortality and can improve emergency department triage: a cohort study of> 12,000 patients."
 Scandinavian Journal of Trauma, Resuscitation and Emergency Medicine 25 (2017): 1-8.

+<a name="ftn3"></a>
-[[3]](#_ftnref3)Chatterjee, Sudesna, Kamlesh Khunti, and Melanie J. Davies.
+[3] Chatterjee, Sudesna, Kamlesh Khunti, and Melanie J. Davies.
 "Type 2 diabetes."
 The lancet 389, no. 10085 (2017): 2239-2251.